Goose-Of-War/goose-of-war.github.io/README.md

 #
 ### So...
 What have you got for us, Goose?
 For the most part, this repository contains only HTML and CSS.
 There are some animations, transitions, and some very elementary looking styling.

+Update (Dec 2022): JS is there (only in the navbar at the moment)

 ### And... is that it?
 I hope not.
 After 4 months of working on WebD, I can say this with certainty (I mean, I kinda did even back when I was making this.)
 The styling sucks.
-Not an ounce fo responsiveness, absurd color scheme, and the sheer lack of stuff which I could do with JS but haven't done is racking my brain (yes, blame it on [Part](https://github.com/PartMan7) for getting me into WebD and [Mokshith](https://github.com/mokshith25) for being good at front-end)
+Not an ounce fo responsiveness, absurd color scheme, and the sheer lack of stuff which I could do with JS but haven't done is racking my brain (yes, blame [Part](https://github.com/PartMan7) for getting me into WebD and [Mokshith](https://github.com/mokshith25) for being good at front-end)

 I most certainly might be working on this repository (not as frequently as I want to) as this year (2022, if someone is reading this in, well, not 2022) comes to an end.
 Here's hoping for a new clean look as the new year comes.

+#
+### Stuff to do
+- Yeet some redundant stuff like 'What am I doing here?'
+- Convert the window-like div/containers into slideshows
+- Uh... look for some more stuff to add, like a GitHub anchor.
+- Responsiveness :skull:

 #
 Until later, then.